• Skip to primary navigation

 They are also used in dishes cooked for short, such as pasta.

-It is important to note that crimini mushrooms are becoming increasingly popular with chefs.
+Note that crimini mushrooms are becoming increasingly popular with chefs.

 This is because they can be used in different types of meals and greatly improve the dish's flavors.